-Prevalence of PCOS in Indian adolescents is 9.13%.
+The prevalence of PCOS in Indian adolescents is 9.13%.

 Lifestyle Management Tips

-- Exercise, in the form of regular sports is the best bet for teenagers with PCOS as this will help to regulate their menstrual cycle and lower blood glucose levels.
+- Exercise, in the form of regular sports, is the best bet for teenagers with PCOS as this will help to regulate their menstrual cycle and lower blood glucose levels.
 Any sports activity or exercise stretching over a duration of 30-45 min can serve you well.

-- Include lean protein sources like tofu, chicken and fish as healthy protein options for combatting PCOS.
+- Include lean protein sources like tofu, chicken, and fish as healthy protein options for combatting PCOS.

 - Aim for five small meals, which help metabolize food and in maintaining weight.